NickKartha/GYLT/README.md

 # GYLT
 One repository to rule them all.

-Suggested project name by @Github was `vigilant-intention` but I chose to keep it GYLT to stay reminded what the intent is.
+[//]: # (Suggested project name by @Github was `vigilant-intention` but I chose to keep it GYLT to stay reminded what the intent is.)
 This repo should not stay messy for long.

- -> Using GH Project Boards : https://help.github.com/articles/about-project-boards/
+ --> Using GH Project Boards : https://help.github.com/articles/about-project-boards/

 + Work & Productivity : https://www.youtube.com/watch?v=eXbML1GMT9w